yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 Sharing your custom tool with the community is easy!
 Simply upload it to your Hugging Face account using the `push_to_hub()` method.

 For instance, Alfred can share his `catering_service_tool` to help others find the best catering services in Gotham.
-Here’s how to do it:
+Here's how to do it:

 ```python
 party_theme_tool.push_to_hub("{your_username}/catering_service_tool", token="<YOUR_HUGGINGFACEHUB_API_TOKEN>")